Commercial Lease Rent Structures: A Complete Guide for 2026

 Understanding the CAM true-up process, the what is included in CAM expenses framework, and how anchor exclusions affect NNN billing are all downstream from getting the lease structure right at the front end.

-For more on the full commercial leasing landscape, see the commercial real estate leasing overview and the commercial lease types guide.
+For more on how commercial leasing works, see the commercial real estate leasing overview and the commercial lease types guide.